* Underlying result beats expectations

-Machenil would not be drawn on the impact of the one year
+Machenil would not be drawn on the impact of the dollar

-and affects transactions in the oil and gas business which was
+transactions in the oil and gas business which was behind the

 time to set up, and that is why we have negotiated time to do

-But Machenil downplayed the potential for this to overshadow
+Machenil downplayed the potential for this to overshadow the

 "The bank has reached a comprehensive settlement with the